Relatives of missing Flight MH370 passengers "taking search into own hands"

-May 19 British engineering company Smiths Group said on Friday that Chief Financial Officer Chris O'Shea will step down.

-KUALA LUMPUR Dec 3 Relatives of those aboard Malaysia Airlines Flight MH370 said on Saturday they were taking the search for the plane into their own hands to try to push governments to expand the search area along the east African coast.
+ANTANANARIVO Relatives of some passengers aboard a Malaysia Airlines flight that went missing more than two years ago and has never been found said on Saturday they hoped to persuade governments to expand the search area along the east African coast.

-Members of Voice 370, an MH370 next-of-kin support group, were speaking ahead of a trip to Madagascar, where they hoped to scour the country's beaches for debris.
+"We want to speak to as many people as we can.
+We want to especially speak to NGOs, to the missionaries, to the churches who have outreach programmes," said Grace Subathirai Nathan, a spokeswoman for the Members of Voice 370, an MH370 next-of-kin support group, after arriving in Madagascar.

+"We can talk to people who work as fishermen, people who live on the coastline.
+We hope that we can raise awareness, teach them how to identify debris, how to collect debris, what to do with it when they find it," said Nathan.

-Spokeswoman Grace Subathirai Nathan said she hoped the trip would help spur the Malaysian, Chinese and Australian governments to collect debris along the continental coast where parts from the aircraft had been found.
+The group hopes the trip will help spur the Malaysian, Chinese and Australian governments to collect debris along the continental coast where parts from the aircraft had been found.

-"After repeated attempts, and repeated requests for a mobilisation of a search along the coastline, nothing has been done to date," she told reporters at Kuala Lumpur airport.

-"So it has fallen into our hands to take this search upon ourselves."

 Nathan, whose mother was on the plane, was among four Malaysians, two Chinese nationals and a Frenchman who left for Madagascar on Saturday to hunt for debris and raise awareness of the plane among local communities and organisations.